ceskara/ceskara/README.md

 📊 Passionate about Data Science, Machine Learning, and Time Series Forecasting

-💻 Experienced in Python, Pandas, Scikit-Learn, TensorFlow, and SQL
+💻 Experienced in Python, Pandas, Scikit-Learn, PyTorch, and SQL

 🚀 Always learning and exploring new technologies